Gerwand/opengrl/README.md

     - *Extract the hand skeleton using the RDF with classified hand zones* - the 3D model was used for learning Random Decision Forest model in various poses and rotations.
-The skeleton is being extracted, by calculating mass center of each zone taking into consideration weight for each class for every pixel.
+The skeleton is being extracted, by calculating density mode of each zone taking into consideration weight for each class for every pixel.
 5. Gesture comparison
-    - *WIP*
+    - The orientation of each bone is being calculated.
+It is being compared to other gesture orientation and distance from each other is used to get the unsimilarit.
+Then, the KNN is being used for classification.

 ## Dependencies

 Please install and build below libraries:
-Alternatively, they can be downloaded as a zip from: [not working](127.0.0.1)
 * OpenCV (tested with v)
 * QT (tested with v)
 * OpenCL